Queuety

 JSON structure

-The export contains the full workflow state, all associated jobs, workflow events, and log entries:
+The export contains the full workflow state, associated jobs, trace events, log entries, stored signals, artifacts, chunks, and any workflow-dependency wait rows:

 {